 - The text is in conformity with the requirements of either the Editorial Charter for French articles or the Editorial Charter for English articles.

 - The submission is a self-standing article.
 Master's dissertations and thesis's chapters will not be accepted unless they have been curated into an article.

 - If the article uses parts of a master's dissertation or doctoral thesis, the authorisation from your supervisor and, when required by your country's regulations, your jury to publish these parts has been obtained.

 - The submission file is in Microsoft Word (doc or docx) format.

 - Where available, DOIs or URLs for the references have been provided.

 - The manuscript has been anonymised.

-- The submission is accompanied by an abstract in French or English (300 words maximum per abstract).
+- The submission is accompanied by an abstract in English and, if possible, in French (300 words maximum per abstract).